cangjie-bot/cangjie_tools/cjpm/doc/user_guide.md

 The storage path for files downloaded by `cjpm` via `git` can be specified using the `CJPM_CONFIG` environment variable.
 If not specified, the default location is `$HOME/.cjpm` on `Linux/macOS` and `%USERPROFILE%/.cjpm` on `Windows`.

-## Cangjie Package Management Specification
+## Cangjie Project Management Specification

-In the Cangjie package management specification, for a file directory to be recognized as a valid source code package, the following requirements must be met:
+In the Cangjie project management specification, for a file directory to be recognized as a valid source code package, the following requirements must be met:

 1. It must directly contain at least one Cangjie code file.
 2. Its parent package (including the parent's parent package, up to the `root` package) must also be a valid source code package.
 The module `root` package has no parent package, so it only needs to meet condition 1.